 Skiing and snowboarding are both great past times for the New England area, including Massachusetts and New Hampshire.
 As the temperatures drop and the slopes get busier, more skiing and snowboarding accidents are bound to occur.
 These incidents can be severe, resulting in long-term injuries and even death.
-There are situations where you can assert a legal claim after a skiing or snowboard-related accident that was caused by another person or entity.
+There are situations where you can assert a legal claim after being hurt in a skiing or snowboard-related accident that was caused by another person or entity.

 Examples of Skiing and Snowboarding Injuries

 It is no secret that skiing and snowboarding can be dangerous sports.
 Injuries can range from minor bruises and scrapes to severe injuries that are caused by head trauma or spinal cord damage.
 Fractures and sprains are also relatively common.
 Alpine skiers are more likely to be involved in an accident compared to more casual skiers or snowboarders.

 The causes of these injuries are often very similar.
 They might include: